 This is not an article on how to breed goldfish.
 That will come later.
 I just wanted to stress that the breeding of goldfish plays a much more prevalent role in fish keeping than for koi.
 Goldfish become sexually mature in as little as 12 months and need little in the way of facilities.
 In many cases breeding is so prevalent that ponds can easily become overstocked.
 It is often the case that breeding needs to be controlled rather than encouraged.
 On the other hand, careful selective breeding has lead to the development of many new and exciting strains.
 If these varieties prove popular they need got be protected by advanced line breeding programmes.
 Equally new varieties, such as the butterfly tail goldfish, are constantly being bred and add continued interest to the hobby.

 Goldfish, on common with carp, are omnivorous and generally require medium levels of protein in their diets.
-Typical formulations are composed of 30 – 40% protein.
+30 – 40% protein levels are typical.
 They are a very adaptable species and can make good use of a wide variety of feeds.
 In a relatively small and confined fish system there is very little natural food production.
 It is wise to feed a complete pelleted food as a basic ration.
 Other ‘treats’, such as earthworms and Daphnia, can be hand fed on a more ad hoc basis.
 It is an excellent idea to supplement a diet of dry pellets with plants grown in a connected aquaponic system.

 The global goldfish market is part of the huge and incredibly diverse ornamental fish market.
 Around 2,500 different species of fish make up the ornamental market with about 60% coming from freshwater.
 Over 90% of the freshwater fish have been cultured whereas over 90% of the marine fish have been captured.
 Goldfish represent an extremely sustainable crop with close tp 100% being produced on farms.

 The market however, is dominated by about 30 different freshwater species that include guppies, angel fish, neon tetras as well as goldfish.
-Overall market value has been expanding for a number of years and is currently estimated to be worth around $10 billion.
+The overall market value is huge and currently estimated to be worth $10 billion.
+It has been expanding for several years.

 The main exporters of freshwater ornament fish to the European Union (2017) are shown in Table 1 below.